BBC News School Report: Frequently asked questions

 Schools without a school website can publish content on another appropriate education website such as one belonging to an City Learning Centre.
 However, please remember that the school is still responsible for checking that the content is appropriate.

 Safeguarding children is one aspect of this and schools must ensure the students who appear on the schools websites have parental permission and that only their first names are used.

 Guidance on child protection and other safety and legal requirements are available on this website.Practice News Days

 Schools can rehearse what they will be doing on School Report News Day by taking part in a practice News Day - a chance to rehearse what you will do on the March News Day.
-There are no further Practice News Days for 2013-14, but you can take a look at what happened on the final one in February here.
+Take a look at what happened on the final 2014 Practice News Day in February here.

 Schools may also run practice News Days on any date they choose.
 Please contact the School Report team to let them know.